Model-independent pricing with insider information: a Skorokhod embedding approach: Informed robust pricing

 which is assumed to be finite in our setup.

-By \cite[Theorem 3.14]{BCH14}, $\RST(\mu)$ is non-empty and compact \wrt{} the topology induced by the continuous and bounded functions on $\Ccal_{s_0}(\R_+)\times \R_+$.
-As a direct consequence we get \begin{corollary} Let $\Lambda\subseteq\Scal$ be closed.
+By \cite[Theorem 3.14]{BCH17}, $\RST(\mu)$ is non-empty and compact \wrt{} the topology induced by the continuous and bounded functions on $\Ccal_{s_0}(\R_+)\times \R_+$.
+As a direct consequence we get the following result: \begin{corollary} Let $\Lambda\subseteq\Scal$ be closed.
 Then the set of feasible randomised stopping times